MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 #### Bot Controller

 The controller, following the standard MVC structure, lets you determine the routing of messages and HTTP POST requests.
-For our bot, we pass the incoming request on to the adapter's *process async activity* method as explained in the [activity processing stack](#the-activity-processing-stack) section above.
+For our bot, we pass the incoming request on to the adapter's *process async activity* method as explained in the [activity processing stack](bot-builder-basics.md#the-activity-processing-stack) section of the **how bots work** article.
 In that call, we specify the bot and any other authorization information that may be required.

 The controller implements `ControllerBase`, holds the adapter and bot that we set in `Startup.cs` (that are available here through dependency injection), and passes the necessary information on to the bot when it receives an incoming HTTP POST.